JohnKaul/jcreate/readme.md

 * `jail.poststart` (OPTIONAL) - Command(s) to run in the system environment after a jail is created, and after any exec.start commands have completed.
 * `jail.prestop` (OPTIONAL) - Command(s) to run in the system environment before a jail is removed.

-A template with only the required vaiables, `jcreate` will create a conf file that will look as simple as:
+A template with only the required variables, `jcreate` will create a conf file that will look as simple as:
 ```
 myjail {
     # NETWORKS/INTERFACES